Who Is At Risk For Postpartum Depression And Addiction?

-Postpartum depression and addiction are a tragically common pairing.
-The peak period for postpartum depression is from birth to three months.
+Postpartum depression, the complex set of emotional and behavioral changes some women feel after giving birth, and addiction can be a tragically common pairing.
+The peak period for postpartum depression is from birth to 3 months.
 Researchers have discovered that women with postpartum depression are at a greater risk for substance abuse compared to postpartum women without depressive symptoms.
 Conversely, women with a history of substance abuse are more likely to show symptoms of postpartum depression.
 Between 19.7% and 46% of women with a history of substance abuse develop postpartum depression.

 Women who are unemployed, unmarried, or cigarette smokers are more likely to have postpartum alcohol use disorders.

 Following the birth of her child, a woman’s body undergoes intense hormone fluctuations.
 Estrogen and progesterone levels drop–in addition to an acute lack of sleep many new mothers experience–causing chemical changes in the brain that may cause mild to severe mental health-related and physical symptoms.
 Moreover, substance abuse can impair a mother’s ability to emotionally connect with and anticipate the needs of her child.

 The Most Commonly Abused Substances By New Mothers

 - Alcohol – used by 30% – 49% of new moms

 - Marijuana – used by 6.6% of new moms

 - Prescription Psychoactive drugs (including Opioids, Stimulants, and Benzodiazepines) – used by 3.6% of new moms

 - Cocaine – used by 1.1% of new moms